Sales is a highly competitive domain.

 Businesses function in a lot of ways across various types of industries.
 Let’s divide the type of business into two broad categories, B2B and B2C, to understand the factors that determine sales commissions.

-Choosing the suitable commission model for B2C is dependent on the ticket size or the price point of your product.
+Choosing the suitable sales commission structure for B2C is dependent on the ticket size or the price point of your product.
 If the ticket size is very high, commissions are based on the number of deals closed instead of offering a percentage of the sale.

 For low-value products or smaller deal size, a salesperson’s target is achieving higher volumes.
 Offering a commission per deal closed can motivate your sales team.